-Parcel.
-Generally, this refers to a piece of land, usually a specific part of a larger portion of land (see assessor's parcel).
+6. Glossary of Term P Parcel.
+Generally, this refers to a piece of land, usually a spec a larger portion of land (see assessor's parcel).
+Partition action.
+Court proceedings by which co-owners se their joint ownership (see tenancy in common).
+Patent.
+A conveyance by the government of title to government private party.
 PCA.
 See Plant Characterization Abstract.

-- Personal property.
-Moveable property; property that is not designated by state law as real property (e.g., money, goods, evidences of debt, rights of action, furniture, automobiles, etc.). - Plant association.
-A plant community of definite floristic composition, presenting a uniform physiognomy and growing in uniform habitat conditions. - Plant Characterization Abstract (PCA).
-A subset of the Biological and Conservation Data System which contains taxonomic and generalized life history, ecological, and distributional information on vascular plants. - Plat.
-Map, plan, or chart of a city, town, section, or subdivision indicating location and boundaries of properties.
-Usually provides the officially recognized property locations and boundaries. - Plat book.
-A public record of various recorded plats in a stated area. - Plot.
-Parcel of land consisting of one or more lots or portions thereof usually described by reference to a recorded plat. - Possessory estate.
-Estate in land that gives the holder of the estate the right to occupy and possess real property.
+Personal property.
+Moveable property; property that is not de state law as real property (e.g., money, goods, evidences of of action, furniture, automobiles, etc.).
+Plant association.
+A plant community of definite floristic compresenting a uniform physiognomy and growing in uniform ditions.
+Plant Characterization Abstract (PCA).
+A subset of the Bic Conservation Data System which contains taxonomic and life history, ecological, and distributional information plants.
+Plat.
+Map, plan, or chart of a city, town, section, or subdivision location and boundaries of properties.
+Usually provides to recognized property locations and boundaries.
+Plat book.
+A public record of various recorded plats in a star Plot.
+Parcel of land consisting of one or more lots or portions ally described by reference to a recorded plat.
+Possessory estate.
+Estate in land that gives the holder of the est to occupy and possess real property.
 Possibility of reverter.
 See reverter.
 Power of attorney.
-A document by which one person (called the principal) authorizes another person (called the attorney-in-fact) to act for him or her in a specific manner in designated transactions.
+A document by which one person (called pal) authorizes another person (called the attorney-in-fac him or her in a specific manner in designated transactions.

-Partition action.
-Court proceedings by which co-owners seek to sever their joint ownership (see tenancy in common).

-Patent.
-A conveyance by the government of title to government land to a private party.

-- Power of sale.
-The right of a mortgagee or trustee, when the mortgage or deed of trust so provides, to sell the secured property following certain steps prescribed by law but without judicial proceedings if the borrower defaults in payment of the promissory note, or otherwise breaches the terms of the mortgage or deed of trust (often referred to as non-judicial foreclosure). - Prelim; Preliminary title report; Preliminary report.
+Power of sale.
+The right of a mortgagee or trustee, when the mortgage or deed of trust so provides, to sell the secured property following certain steps prescribed by law but without judicial proceedings if the borrower defaults in payment of the promissory note, or otherwise breaches the terms of the mortgage or deed of trust (often referred to as non-judicial foreclosure).

+Prelim; Preliminary title report; Preliminary report.
 A signed and dated formal report issued by a title company or title attorney, which sets out in detail the condition of title to a particular parcel of land.
 A preliminary report should be distinguished from a title policy; a preliminary report is issued solely for the purpose of facilitating issuance of a title policy and cannot be relied upon.
-(See also title commitment and title insurance.) - Prescriptive easement.
+(See also title commitment and title insurance.)

+Prescriptive easement.
 A right to use another's property which is not inconsistent with the other's rights and which is acquired by an open, adverse, exclusive and continuous use for the statutory period.
 It resembles adverse possession but differs in that the adverse user gains only an easement, not fee title.
-See also adverse possession. - Present value.
-The amount invested now in order to receive a specified sum in the future, given an assumed rate of interest, term, and frequency of compounding. - Preserve.
-A conservation-entity-owned, managed, or monitored area (that is, the conservation entity usually has a legal interest in the tracts involved). - Preserve design.
-The process by which specific ecological boundaries are determined and mapped at a site as a result of intensive field investigation. - Preserve monitor.
+See also adverse possession.

+Present value.
+The amount invested now in order to receive a specified sum in the future, given an assumed rate of interest, term, and frequency of compounding.

+Preserve.
+A conservation-entity-owned, managed, or monitored area (that is, the conservation entity usually has a legal interest in the tracts involved).

+Preserve design.
+The process by which specific ecological boundaries are determined and mapped at a site as a result of intensive field investigation.

+Preserve monitor.
 An individual who is responsible for monitoring one or more preserves.